Utkarsh-Sharan/Bounce-Dash/README.md

 ## Game Mechanics

-- Bouncing physics using `Rigidbody2D` or custom logic.
+- Bouncing physics using `Rigidbody2D` and `Physics Material`.
 - Smooth horizontal movement for responsive control.
 - Dynamic spawning of obstacles and collectibles.
 - Scoring system based on:
   - Time survived
-  - Coins/gems collected
+  - Coins collected

 ---